Q. Are you licensed?

 Q. What is hominy?

 A. Hominy is a big white fluffy corn (maize).
 It is 'slaked' with calcium hydroxide to remove an indigestible outer hull - as such it could be considered to be not a whole grain but it is starchy yummy and we make it from scratch to avoid added salts.
-We can substitute organic corn for hominy if you prefer.
 Grits are ground up hominy.
-Our grits can be made with polenta grits ( ground up organic yellow maize) - just ask.
+Our grits are be made with a combination of hominy and polenta grits ( ground up organic yellow maize).
 (Calcium hydroxide, traditionally called slaked lime, is a colorless crystal or white powder and is obtained when calcium oxide (called lime or quicklime) is mixed, or "slaked" with water.
 It has many names including hydrated lime, builders' lime, slack lime, cal, or pickling lime.
 Calcium hydroxide is used in many applications, including food preparation)

 Questions about Shipping and Delivery